Objectives and key result areas

 • Detect and investigate corrupt conduct.

-• Ensure a best practice approach for all investigations.
+• Ensure a good practice approach for all investigations.

-• Develop strategic alliances to optimise investigative outcomes.
+• Maintain strategic alliances with other relevant agencies to optimise investigative and preventative outcomes.

 Preventing corruption